-When you first attempt to connect to a new server, you will see a warning message window (pictured below).
+When you first attempt to connect to a new server, you get a warning message.
 Click Yes to continue.

 Disconnecting from a Host Computer

 Log out or exit from the host computer to which you connected.
-You can usually do this by typing exit or logout, then pressing the ENTER key.
+You can usually do this by typing exit or logout then pressing the ENTER key.
 You should always exit or logout before closing the window on your session.
-When you have done this, your session with the host computer is terminated and the PuTTY window will close.
+When you've done this, your session with the host computer is terminated and the PuTTY window will close.

 Visit ITS's Information System to obtain ITS computer documentation and other resources.